Chidambaram moves SC for bail: Seeks to be heard urgently

 New Delhi, Oct 03: Former union minister, P Chidambaram has moved the Supreme Court seeking regular bail.
 He said that he would want an urgent hearing as the court is closed the entire next week.

-In his plea, he has sought for an urgent hearing tomorrow.
-He says that the court is closed the whole of next week due to vacation.
+In his plea, he has sought an urgent hearing tomorrow.
+He says that the court is closed for the whole of next week due to vacation.
 Chief Justice of India, Ranjan Gogoi said that he would decide on the date of hearing later during the day.

-Senior advocate Kapil Sibal, representing Chidambaram, mentioned the matter for urgent listing before a bench headed by justice N V Ramana.
+Senior advocate Kapil Sibal, representing Chidambaram, mentioned the matter for urgent listing before a bench headed by Justice N V Ramana.

 Delhi HC denies bail to Chidambaram in INX Media case